Thrunite TN12 v4 Tactical flashlight review

-All output numbers are relative to my home-made Integrating Sphere.
+All output numbers are relative to my homemade Integrating Sphere.
 It is now set up with an Extech SDL400 Lux Meter for measurements.
-I used an Kenko PRO1D ND16 ND filter.
-The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.
+I used a Kenko PRO1D ND16 ND filter.
+The base measurement is done with a Convoy S2+ that was tested at 137 lumens.

-Amps were measured with a Fluke 77III, at the tailcap.
+Amps were measured with a Fluke 77III, at the tailcap, with Samsung 30Q battery.